Yakvi/sparrow/docs/daycount.md

 And it's in the function above that a trained eye will immediately spot the bug: I was initializing Data to point not at the virtual space provided to me by Windows, but directly on the stack, a few bytes after the pointer itself!
 And, of course, back at the main loop that data was occupied by the Windows and, later, DC.

 Removing the small & symbol was all it took!
 So much for hours of debugging spread accross two days.

+## 12. Apr 12, 2020 - Implementing DLL loading (+getting rid of CRT)

+I set myself on the road of casey's Hot Reloading(tm) today.
+The idea was to try and reimplement the dll loading system without peaking or otherwise trying to cheat my way out of it.

+Challenge: in the game's frame loop, we need to:
+1. Check if we need to update the DLL.
+2. If so, load DLL data
+3. Get the necessary procedures
+4. Copy them somewhere?
+Or otherwise ensure we don't need the dll file itself
+5. Release the file handle
+6. Inject the procedures in the game.

+That way we can edit the dll source code and compile it on the fly, while the game is running.

+Today, we have pretty much achieved 2, 3 and 6.
+We're loading the DLL file (with a relative path, this will need to be addressed eventually), getting its procedures and inject them into the game.
+To this end, I've introduced a new struct win32_game_calls and the Win32_TryLoadGameDLL call which also makes sure the game procedures have loaded succesfully.
+The resulting code is the following:

+    typedef u64(__stdcall* function)();

+    struct win32_game_calls
+    {
+        b32 IsLoaded;
+        function Update;
+        function Render;
+    };

+    local void
+    Win32_TryLoadGameDLL(struct win32_game_calls* Game)
+    {
+        void* GameDLL = LoadLibraryA("sparrow.dll");
+        if (GameDLL) {
+            Game->Update = GetProcAddress(GameDLL, "UpdateState");
+            Game->Render = GetProcAddress(GameDLL, "Render");
+            Game->IsLoaded = (Game->Update && Game->Render); // Ensures both pointers are not 0.
+        }
+    }

+Some time was also spent debugging why exactly my program wasn't binding with those functions.
+As it turns out, I forgot to include the -EXPORT:UpdateState and -EXPORT:Render linker commands in my build file.

+Evidently, before we call this feature done we'll need to properly address the other points, as well as some minor todos I left along the way.

+Another thing that caught my attention was the amount of garbage the exe and dll files were adding to their content.
+I'm not going to use any of the standard library (I suspect), so, as of now, it's of no use to me.
+What I have done as a result was introducing -NODEFAULTLIB linker flag, bringing down the size of my executable from 315 KiB to 6.5 KiB!
+I'm sure you can go even further than that but that's more than enough for the time being.

+This also had a neat side-effect of having to define WinMainCRTStartup() which I'm sure I'll be able to use for my own means if I need it (or even get rid of WinMain entirely?).